 Hepatitis B causes either an acute infection that lasts several weeks, or a chronic infection that lasts longer-term.
 Initial symptoms include flu-like symptoms, dark urine, grey stool, yellow eyes and skin.
 In 95% of Hepatitis B cases, infected people only have symptoms once, for a short period of time.
 In very few cases, Hepatitis B can lead to liver cancer and liver disease.

 If you are experiencing symptoms or think you’ve been exposed to Hepatitis B it’s very important to get tested.
 Hepatitis B is tested through a blood draw.

-For detailed information on the Hepatitis infections, check of the Center for Disease Control.
+For detailed information on Hepatitis infections, check the Center for Disease Control.
 You can also ask us an anonymous question right on our website.
 If you are experiencing symptoms of an STI, think you’ve been exposed to an STI, or want to talk to a professional, call Teen Clinic to make an appointment with a qualified health care provider.